taichikuji/Ui-Py/README.md

 ## How do I make it work?

-<a href="https://github.com/taichikuji/Ui-Py/wiki/How-to-get-the-bot-working/">Here you have info for that!</a>
+<a href="https://github.com/taichikuji/Ui-Py/wiki/How-to-get-the-bot-working/">// We are building it!</a>

 ## Uses: